mesacarlos/WebConsole/README.md

 3. To start adding servers, click on `Your servers`, and then `Add server`.
 Fill Server name, IP and WebConsole port (the one you placed into config.yml before), and you are ready to go.
 You will be prompted for password when connecting.

 ## Check connected WebConsole clients
-You can use /WebConsole command to view how many clients are connected and their IP address.
+Since v1.3, you can use /WebConsole command to view how many clients are connected and their IP address.
 This is the only Minecraft command provided by this plugin.
 This command requires you to have `webconsole.webconsole` permission to execute it.

 ## Technical information